malteschmitz/tessla-atom2/README.md

 The rightmost text in each row indicates the position where the function was found in the C sources.
 The format is `filename(line:row)`, where the filename is the path to the file relative to the project root.

 The lower area of the functions sidebar contains the formatted output from the TeSSLa server.
 The output is a list that contains each output identifier and the value that the identifier evaluates to at a certain time.
+Each output list is initially hidden and can be displayed by clicking the identifier.
+The border above the lower area contains a resize handle which can be used to change the space each area takes up.

 ## message-panel